StruanMclean/AutoDarts/README.md

 AI training code is in autodarts_training.ipynb.

 I also wrote in more detail how this works.
-In the repo its called paper.pdf
+In the repo its called paper.pdf The paper is not 100% finished and probly will never be hence the [TODO] sections.

+Hopfully this project helps anyone wanting to make the same project too.